ARTICLE I - IDENTIFICATION

 The Society shall be managed by a Board of Directors consisting of the following:

 A. The three elective officers provided by Article IV (3) (A)(1).

-B. At least five, but not more than seven elective directors.
+B. At least five, but not more than nine elective directors.
 The Board is authorized to determine the appropriate number of elective director positions.

-C. The immediate past chair of the Society, if they are not otherwise a member of the Board.
+C. The immediate past chair of the Society.

 D. The president/CEO shall serve as an ex-officio member (non-voting).